Some U.S. officials question response to Iran plot

 But Paul Pillar, a former top CIA analyst, said the strong words from Obama and Secretary of State Hillary Clinton also reflect the coming election.

-The White House has not signaled it will respond with military force.
-And some of the skepticism over the Iran plot may be a hangover from the case President George W. Bush made for war in Iraq in 2003, based on Iraqi weapons of mass destruction that were never found.
+The White House has not signalled it will respond with military force.
+And some of the scepticism over the Iran plot may be a hangover from the case President George W. Bush made for war in Iraq in 2003, based on Iraqi weapons of mass destruction that were never found.

 Differences over how the plot is viewed are a rare example of division within an administration that prides itself on unity.